Stolt-Nielsen: Headquarters

 Stolt-Nielsen Limited is registered in Bermuda.
 Corporate services are provided from Rotterdam and London.
-The parcel tanker, terminal and tank container businesses are managed from Rotterdam, and the aquaculture business is in Spain.
+The parcel tanker, terminal and tank container businesses are managed from Rotterdam, and the aquaculture business is headquartered in Santiago de Compostella, Spain.

 Stolt tankers

 The company first started with a single charter tanker, and today the Stolt Tankers division is the world's largest parcel tanker company with a fleet of more than 160 deep-sea, coastal and inland tankers.

 Stolthaven terminals

 Stolthaven Terminals operates a global network of 20 owned and joint-venture bulk-liquid terminals with a total of 4.1 million cubic meters of storage capacity.
 The company's six wholly owned terminals are located in New Orleans and Houston in the U.S, Santos in Brazil, Singapore, London in the UK and Moerdijk in the Netherlands.
 Stolthaven has nine majority-owned terminals in Australia and New Zealand, and also participates in five joint-venture operations: Antwerp in Belgium, Westport in Malaysia, Ulsan in South Korea, and Ningbo and Tianjin in China.
 The company also operates and maintains more than 450 railroad tank cars in North America.